Wguido/MorphoMapping/README.md

 ## PyPI

-Currently, morphomapping is in beta-phase.
+There is a pypi release available:

     pip install morphomapping